Cognia accreditation badge

 Expatriate families in Mauritius have greater freedom to pursue alternative education.
 Expats can enrol their children with an accredited international online school without the same constraints as Mauritian citizens.
 If you later decide to place your child in a local school, the Ministry of Education will require documentation: proof of two years of school attendance and a letter of transfer from the previous school or education provider.

-Mauritius uses Cambridge as its national standard.
+Mauritius uses the same qualifications framework CambriLearn teaches.
 This is what makes Mauritius unique among the countries on this page.
-The Cambridge School Certificate (SC, equivalent to O-Levels) and the Higher School Certificate (HSC, equivalent to A-Levels) are the standard national secondary qualifications.
-They are administered jointly by the Mauritius Examinations Syndicate (MES) and Cambridge Assessment International Education.
-Mauritian students consistently rank among the top performers globally in Cambridge examinations.
-A student following CambriLearn's Cambridge* curriculum is studying toward the same qualification framework that Mauritian schools use.
+The School Certificate (SC, equivalent to O-Levels) and the Higher School Certificate (HSC, equivalent to A Levels) are the standard national secondary qualifications, administered jointly by the Mauritius Examinations Syndicate (MES) and Cambridge Assessment International Education.
+A student following CambriLearn's International British Curriculum* is studying toward the same qualification framework that Mauritian schools use.

 Getting started